 Having reached the River Wye in Lydbrook, the next part of the walk is easy navigation, downstream all the way, following the river until reaching the Saracen’s Head.
 This gives you the chance to explore and free style walk.

 There are a few defunct railway bridges on this section of the river.
 These are now footpaths and make great vantage points for wildlife spotting or photography.

-Leaving the Courtfield Arms you head downstream along the River Wye, you head through fields and beautiful countryside until we reach the end of this section at Court Wood.
+Leaving the Courtfield Arms, you head downstream along the River Wye.
+You then head through fields and beautiful countryside until we reach the end of this section at Court Wood.
 This is a great walk following the river through meadows and farmland while watching canoes and kayaks pass you on the river.